 This club promotes the professional growth of students through involvement with the Institute of Food Technologists, and through education and service activities.

-The Food Science Product Development Team designs and develops food products for industry and professionals that sponsor competitions.
+The Food Product Development and Health Promotion Association designs and develops food products for industry and professionals that sponsor competitions.

 This professional club promotes horticulture and the horticulture industry among students, the community, and statewide through social, educational, and professional activities.